Luminous The Symphony of Us: New Year's Eve Countdown Edition

-On December 31, 2023, this segment, which was a tag after IllumiNations: Reflections of Earth, was used again, as a standalone show in New Year's Eve 2023 and 2024 titled Cheers to the New Year: A Sparkling Celebration, which was also used in the New Year's Eve celebrations of 2021 and 2022.
+Since December 31, 2023, this segment, which was a tag after IllumiNations: Reflections of Earth, was used again, as a standalone show in New Year's Eve 2023, 2024 and 2025 titled Cheers to the New Year: A Sparkling Celebration, which was also used in the New Year's Eve celebrations of 2021 and 2022.

 Fourth of July

 On June 18, 2024, it was announced that the Independence Day tag, titled The Heartbeat of Freedom, which was used from 2006 to 2019 for IllumiNations: Reflections of Earth, 2022 for Harmonious, and 2023 for EPCOT Forever was once again used after the show's regular performance.
 It was performed on July 4, 2024.
 The 2024 version had some differences from its previous versions, because the finale pyro part of the show took place entirely behind The American Adventure, particularly at the tail end of the fireworks finale, as opposed to previous iterations of the show where it took place at World Showcase Lagoon.

-On June 27, 2025, it was announced that the Independence Day tag titled as The Heartbeat of Freedom will return on July 4, 2025.
+On June 27, 2025, it was announced that the Independence Day tag titled as The Heartbeat of Freedom would return on July 4, 2025.
 This version of the tag also included additional fireworks, fountains, and patriotic lighting on Spaceship Earth.

+On May 19, 2026, it was announced that the independence day tag titled as The Heartbeat of Freedom would return on July 3–5, 2026, as part of Disney's celebration of the United States Semiquincentennial.

 Music

 Soundtrack

-The soundtrack for Luminous: The Symphony of Us (Music from the EPCOT Nighttime Spectacular) was released by Walt Disney Records on streaming platforms and online music stores on April 29, 2024 to coincide with the National Geographic documentary EPCOT Becoming: Inside the Transformation airing on the same night on NatGeoTV (and on Disney+ and Hulu beginning July 19, 2024).
+The soundtrack for Luminous: The Symphony of Us (Music from the EPCOT Nighttime Spectacular) was released by Walt Disney Records on streaming platforms and online music stores on April 29, 2024, to coincide with the National Geographic documentary EPCOT Becoming: Inside the Transformation airing on the same night on NatGeoTV (and on Disney+ and Hulu beginning July 19, 2024).